-She chose to hide a huge part of herself as she wanted to appear to be as normal as possible.
+She chose to hide a huge part of herself because she wanted to appear to be as normal as possible.
 She wore clothes that did not attract attention.
 Her hairstyles were basic as she carefully selected them so that she would not stand out.

 She catered to others and redirected conversations that put her on the spot so that she would not have to talk much about herself.